-- 5.3-The off-load order of a generating unit operating in an open cycle gas turbine mode is to commence at alpha character A (first off) and increase sequentially by alphabetical characters until all open cycle generating units are assigned an off load number. - 5.3.1-The generating units that are assigned an alpha off-load order are to be taken off-line prior to the off-load of the combined cycle gas turbines, subject to System Control secure system guidelines. - 5.4 The off-load order of a generating unit operating in a combined cycle gas turbine mode is to commence at number 1 (first off) and increase sequentially by integers until all generating units (other than a steam generating unit that operates in combined cycle mode) are assigned an off load number. - 5.4.1-For the removal of doubt, the steam generating unit is to be assigned to a closed cycle generating unit using an alpa character, as explained in item 9.5 of the Table in Attachment A of the Generator Offers procedure. - 5.55.1 During the pre-dispatch process or the real-time dispatch process (as the case may be), if the power system load falls to the level where a generating unit bBand 1 has to be taken off-line, the Power System Controller is to: - 5.5.15.1.1 select the on-line generating unit that has the lowest off-load order, and instruct that generating unit to be taken off-line. - 5.65.2 If in paragraph 5.5-1 the Power System Controller identifies generating units from two or more Generator Offers who have the same off-load order number, such that a self-commitment tie exists, the Power System Controller must instruct one of the Generators to take off-line their generating unit that has the lowest off-load order according to the methodology specified in paragraph 5.51. - 5.6.15.2.1 For the removal of doubt, once the first generating unit has been taken off-line in accordance with the random period selection process, the next generating unit to be chosen will be from the remaining Generator(s) that have the lowest off-load order. - 5.75.3 The Generator to be instructed in paragraph 5.5-1 must be chosen in accordance with the random period selection process. - 5.7.15.3.1 The days in a year that are allocated to each Generator for the purpose of activating the random period selection process are to be those days specified in Attachment A. - 5.7.25.3.2 Refer to Attachment C for an example of the random day selection process when applied to the off-load order. - 5.85.4 Once the system load bottoms and starts increasing, the Power System Controller must request the Generator(s) who have been the subject of a random period instruction to either place their generating unit(s) on-line and to increase output in accordance with the pre-dispatch schedule before other generating units or bands are dispatched. - 5.4.1 A Generator whose generating unit has been the subject of a random period instruction may, at that Generator's discretion, decide not to return the affected generating unit to service, in which case the Generator must advise the Power System Controller of this decision at the earliest possible time, and no later than in immediate response to the request to place the generating unit on-line. - 5.4.2 When requesting Generators to place their generating unit(s) on-line under this paragraph 5.4 the Power System Controller must request the units on-line in the -same order to how Generators were instructed to take them off-line unless prevented from doing so by the need to satisfy constraints (first off / first on).
+- 5.1 During the dispatch process, if the power system load falls to the level where a generating unit Band 1 has to be taken off-line, the Power System Controller is to: - 5.1.1 select the on-line generating unit that has the lowest off-load order; and - 5.1.2 instruct that generating unit to be taken off-line. - 5.2 If in paragraph 5.1 the Power System Controller identifies generating units from two or more Generator Offers who have the same off-load order number, such that a self-commitment tie exists, the Power System Controller must instruct one of the Generators to take off-line their generating unit that has the lowest off-load order according to the methodology specified in paragraph 5.1. - 5.2.1 For the removal of doubt, once the first generating unit has been taken off-line in accordance with the random period selection process, the next generating unit to be chosen will be from the remaining Generator(s) that have the lowest off-load order. - 5.3 The Generator to be instructed in paragraph 5.1 must be chosen in accordance with the random period selection process.

+- 5.3.1 The days in a year that are allocated to each Generator for the purpose of activating the random period selection process are to be those days specified in Attachment A. - 5.3.2 Refer to Attachment C for an example of the random day selection process when applied to the off-load order. - 5.4 Once the system load bottoms and starts increasing, the Power System Controller must request the Generator(s) who have been the subject of a random period instruction to either place their generating unit(s) on-line and to increase output in accordance with the pre-dispatch schedule before other generating units or bands are dispatched. - 5.4.1 A Generator whose generating unit has been the subject of a random period instruction may, at that Generator's discretion, decide not to return the affected generating unit to service, in which case the Generator must advise the Power System Controller of this decision at the earliest possible time, and no later than in immediate response to the request to place the generating unit on-line. - 5.4.2 When requesting Generators to place their generating unit(s) on-line under this paragraph 5.4 the Power System Controller must request the units on-line in the same order to how Generators were instructed to take them off-line unless prevented from doing so by the need to satisfy constraints (first off / first on).

-Fast start units subject to fast-start-commitment ties:
+Fast start units subject to fast-start-commitment ties